nicolaswehmeyer/tufin-backup-wizard/README.md

 - **--delete-configuration | -d:** Delete current backup settings including configuration file
 - **--add-cronjob | -c:** Create or overwrite an existing cronjob in root users crontab
 - **--delete-cronjob | -e:** Erase backup cronjobs that are referenced to this script

+**Security Note:** Passwords for remote backups will be stored within the configuration file.
+It is highly recommended to use ssh-key based authentication and to then provide a dummy-password for the wizard to run successfully.
+Key-based authentication provides a higher level of security than a password.

 # Screenshots
 Running tha wizard